-If the employee cannot become qualified for either description above even after reasonable efforts, the employee is to be reemployed in a job that is the nearest approximation to the descriptions above.
+If the employee is to be reemployed in a job that is the nearest approximation to the descriptions above.
 Please also see policy HR009: Family Medical Leave (FMLA) for specific Military FMLA.

 Section 19.03 Military Caregiver Leave.

 If you meet the eligibility requirements described below, you may take up to a total of 26 workweeks of leave in a 12-month period measured forward from the date you first are absent to care for a covered service member (called "military caregiver leave").
 To qualify for military caregiver leave, the covered service member must be your spouse, child, parent, or you must be the covered service member's "next of kin."